qusers/qtutorials/README.md

 qtutorials
 ==========

-Tutorial source files used for teaching Q in courses and workshops.
+Tutorial source files used for teaching **Q** in courses and workshops.

-This repository contains source files for carrying out practical exercises using Q.
+This  repository  contains source  files  for  carrying out  practical exercises using **Q**.

-A collection of LaTeX documentation to accompany these tutorials will soon be available here.
+Documentation can be found in the **docs** folder.